-Commas after InterjectionsExpressions such as yes, no and indeed (usually at the start of a sentence) are known as interjections.
-Interjections can be followed by a comma.
+Using a Comma after an InterjectionExpressions such as yes, no and indeed (usually at the start of a sentence) are known as interjections.

-An interjection can also be followed by an exclamation mark, but this gives the interjection more impact.
-(Consider the difference between No! and No,.)
+An interjection can be followed by a comma or an exclamation mark.
+An exclamation mark gives the interjection more impact.
+For example:

 Interjections are usually only used when spoken words are being quoted.
 You should avoid them in business writing.